ericnam-png/splunk-detection-lab/README.md

 ## Attack & Detection Workflow

 ### 1. User Creation
-A new local user account is created on the Windows victim machine to simulate failed login log on splunk.
+A new local user account is created on the Windows victim machine to generate account creation activity for detection in Splunk.

 - **Tool:** `net user`
 <p>